ajot/amazon-unboxed/README.md

 1. Go to [Amazon Privacy Central](https://www.amazon.com/hz/privacy-central/data-requests/preview.html)
 2. Click **"Request Your Data"**
 3. Select **"Your Orders"**
-4. Wait for Amazon's email (can take a few days)
+4. Wait for Amazon's email (usually a few hours to a couple of days)
 5. Download and unzip the file
 6. Upload the CSV files — the app auto-detects which is which